Saxo > Staff

 Associate professor in historical/ethnological research on health and ageing at the Copenhagen Center for Health Research in the Humanities(core.ku.dk).CoRe is a research center at the SAXO-Institute that unites several projects working with cultural analytical and historical perspectives on health, body and ageing

-Conditions of ageing, life and health in 20th and 21st century Denmark.
+Conditions of ageing, life and health in 20th and 21st century Denmark and Greenland.
 My primary work consists of studies of;

 - Skin disease and conditions in old age.